sandstorm-io/sandstorm/docs/administering/offline.md

 This document explains how to run a Sandstorm server that has no access to the internet ("airgapped" or "offline").
 Please note that running such a server requires a bit of work, but it can be done.

+## Prerequisites

+Before you can run Sandstorm offline, your offline network will need to have a few other things:

+1. A DNS server, with a [wildcard DNS entry](wildcard.md) pointing to your Sandstorm server.
+It is NOT sufficient to edit `/etc/hosts` on your client machines, since you cannot define wildcard entries in this file, although configuring dnsmasq on each client has been reported to work.
+2. An LDAP server or SAML identity provider used to authenticate your users.
+For example, you could use [Active Directory Federation Services on Windows Server](active-directory.md#windows-server-active-directory), or OpenLDAP on Linux.

+How to set up these services is not covered in this document.

 ## Installing Sandstorm Offline

 By default, Sandstorm's install script downloads the latest release from `sandstorm.io`, but the script can also accept a release tarball as a parameter.
 To use it offline, you will need to obtain the installer script and a release tarball from the internet and transfer them to your server.